ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Security decisions, especially pertaining to trust, are not static.
 Once configured, parameters may also be supplied during connection establishment.
 These are best handled as client-provided callbacks.
-Callbacks block the progress of a connection, which distinguishes them from other Events in the transport system, while implementations may choose to realize them analogous.
+Callbacks block the progress of a connection, which distinguishes them from other Events in the transport system.
+How callbacks and events are implemented is specific to each implementation.
 Security handshake callbacks that may be invoked during connection establishment include:

 - Trust verification callback: Invoked when a Remote Endpoint's trust must be validated before the